Marco Verratti: 2012–13: UEFA European Under-21 Championship

+Senior

+2012–13: Beginnings

 The uncapped Verratti was included into Cesare Prandelli's preliminary 32-man Italy squad for UEFA Euro 2012, being one of only two Serie B players (the other being Torino's Angelo Ogbonna) to be part of it.
 He was subsequently cut from the squad on 28 May 2012.

-On 15 August 2012, Verratti made his debut with the Italian senior team in a 2–1 friendly loss against England held in Bern.
-He subsequently made his first competitive appearance in 2014 FIFA World Cup qualification, appearing as a second-half substitute for Emanuele Giaccherini in a 2–2 draw against Bulgaria on 7 September.
+On 15 August 2012, Verratti debuted for the Italian senior team in a 2–1 friendly loss against England in Bern.
+He made his first competitive appearance in 2014 FIFA World Cup qualification, appearing as a second-half substitute for Emanuele Giaccherini in a 2–2 draw against Bulgaria on 7 September.

-On 6 February 2013, Verratti scored his first international goal in a friendly against the Netherlands in Amsterdam, a 91st-minute equalizer that made the final score 1–1.
+On 6 February 2013, Verratti scored his first international goal in a friendly match against the Netherlands in Amsterdam, an equalizer at the 91st minute that ended in a 1–1 draw.